Ramdasia

-The Ramdasia, also referred to as Ravidassia, were historically a Sikh, Hindu sub-group that originated from the caste of leather tanners and shoemakers known as Chamar, and the weaver caste known as Julahas.
+The Ramdasia, also referred to as Ravidassia, were historically a Sikh, Hindu sub-group that originated from the caste of leather worker and shoemakers known as Chamar, and the weaver caste known as Julahas.
 Sikh historian W. H. McLeod refers to Ramdasia as a Sikh of the Chamar caste in his book named 'The A to Z of Sikhism', and in his other book named 'Punjabis in New Zealand', he traced a Chamar Sikh migrant, an antecedent of Ramdasia.

 Terminology

 After the partition of India, people from the Chamar community who migrated from West Pakistan started referring to themselves as Sikh Ramdasias.
 The origin of the term Ramdasia was the corruption of the word Ravidasias.
 Those migrants regard Ramdas or Ravidas as the preceptor of their community.

 Ravidassia and Ramdasia are terms used in general for Sikhs whose ancestors belonged to the Chamar and Julaha castes.
 Both the words Ramdasia and Ravidasia are also used inter-changeably while these also have regional context.
 The word Ramdasia is largely used in Puadh and Malwa, while Ravidasia is predominantly used in Doaba.
 According to Sewa Singh Kalsi, the term Ramdasia referred to Julaha Sikhs whilst the terms Ad-Dharmi and Ravidasi referred to Chamar Sikhs.
 There are also other terms used to describe Chamars, such as Harijan (meaning "people of God") and Achhut (literally meaning "untouchable", with this term being considered offensive).
 The word chamar derives from the Sanskrit word charam-kara, meaning "leather-worker".
 The word Ad-Dharmi derives from the word ad meaning "original" and dharm meaning "religion", and is considered a more respectable title to refer to Chamars.
 Another more respectful term to refer to Chamar Sikhs is Mihtar.
 The Julaha Sikhs were also known by the term Khalsa-biradar (meaning "brother of the Khalsa") but they dislike being referred to as either Ramdasia or Khalsa-biradar, preferring to be referred to as just Sikhs.
 According to K. S. Singh, the term Ramdasi refers to Sikh Chamars whilst Raidasi/Rabdasi refers to Hindu Chamars.
 Related terms are Jatia, Golia, and Raigar.